dhis2/dhis2-docs/src/commonmark/en/content/developer/apps.md

   - The *icons→48* property is used for the icon that is displayed on the list of apps that are installed on a DHIS2 instance.

-  - The *activities* property is an dhis-specific extension meant to differentiate between a standard Open Web App and an app that can be installed in DHIS2.
+  - The *activities* property is a dhis-specific extension meant to differentiate between a standard Open Web App and an app that can be installed in DHIS2.